 Or, make a quick brisket slider by spreading a bit of horseradish mayo on one of my sliced Easy Dinner Rolls, then add a couple slices of reheated brisket!

+I hope you enjoyed this recipe.
 Good luck and happy smoking!

 - 1 14-lb whole packer brisket (cook time will vary depending on what cut you smoke; see Recipe Note #1)